Repost from the old site.

 The party has placed solar panels in many villages to wire them up for electricity, and has set up seven party radio stations that broadcast in different languages.
 Language rights is one thing that Communists have generally pushed better than most groups.

 Nepali is the language of the feudal upper class (yes, Nepal still has a feudal to semi-feudal land tenure system) and languages other than Nepali are banned in Nepal for official purposes such as education.
 The Maoists have instituted mother tongue education and literacy classes.
-Literacy figures in Nepal are horrible – below 50%, much lower figures for women and in rural areas.
+Literacy figures in Nepal are horrible – below 50

 The Maoists have re-evaluated the many long-held Marxist tenets and are calling for a radical re-evaluation in Marxist thinking.
 Here’s hoping they succeed.